-- 1. Each person for whom Medical Assistance is being requested shall furnish a Social Security Number (SSN); or, if one has not been issued or is unknown, shall apply for the number and submit verification of the application.
+- 1. Each person for whom Medical Assistance is being requested shall furnish a Social Security Number (SSN); or, if one has not been issued or is unknown, shall apply for the number and submit verification of the application, unless an exception below applies.
 The application for an SSN shall be documented in the case record by the eligibility site.
 Upon receipt of the assigned SSN, the client shall provide the number to the eligibility site.
 This requirement does not apply to those individuals who are not requesting Medical Assistance yet appear on the application, nor does it apply to individuals applying for emergency medical services or eligible newborns born to a Medical Assistance eligible mother. - a.
 An applicant's or client's refusal to furnish or apply for a Social Security Number affects the family's eligibility for assistance as follows:

-- i) that person cannot be determined eligible for the Medical Assistance Program; and/or - ii) if the person with no SSN or proof of application for SSN is the only dependent child on whose behalf assistance is requested or received, assistance shall be denied or terminated. - 2.
+- i) that person cannot be determined eligible for the Medical Assistance Program; and/or - ii) if the person with no SSN or proof of application for SSN is the only dependent child on whose behalf assistance is requested or received, assistance shall be denied or terminated. - b.
+Exception: An individual who qualifies for any of the following exceptions must not be required to provide an SSN: - i.)
+The individual is not eligible to receive an SSN; or - ii) The individual does not have an SSN and may only be issued an SSN for a valid non-work reason in accordance with 20 CFR 422.104; or - iii) The individual refuses to obtain an SSN because of a well-established religious objection. - 2.
 A person who is applying for or receiving Medical Assistance shall assign to the State all rights against any other person (including but not limited to the sponsor of an alien) for medical support or payments for medical expenses paid on the applicant's or client's behalf or on the behalf of any other person for whom application is made or assistance is received.